Doctor Manhattan: Personality

-Dr. Manhattan, though supremely powerful, suffers from a decreasing ability to relate to normal humans.
+Manhattan, though supremely powerful, suffers from a decreasing ability to relate to normal humans.
 Perhaps due to his perception of time and realization of the deterministic universe, he begins to show symptoms of apathy.
 From his radically altered perspective, almost all human concerns appear pointless and without obvious merit.

 He describes Laurie as his only remaining link to humanity.
-This is demonstrated when the relationship ends, and Doctor Manhattan leaves Earth.
+This is demonstrated when the relationship ends, and Manhattan leaves Earth.
 This is also due to evidence coming to light that a number of those who were once close to him, including his former girlfriend Janey Slater, have come down with terminal cancer.
 Manhattan feels that he poses a threat to others, and he exiles himself to Mars, stating "I am tired of Earth, these people.
 I'm tired of being caught in the tangle of their lives."
 His interest in humanity is revived after he witnesses Laurie's epiphany that she is the daughter of the Comedian.
 It causes him to reflect on the sheer chance that life should come to be in any form, but after the Watchmen fail to prevent Ozymandias's destruction of New York, he departs Earth, commenting that he may explore new life in other parts of the galaxy.

-In DC Rebirth #1, Pandora accuses her killer — currently thought to be Doctor Manhattan — of believing in skepticism, doubt, and corruption, proclaiming that he cannot understand the hope personified in the heroes of the DC Universe and that they will "prove [him] wrong".
+In DC Rebirth #1, Pandora accuses her killer — currently thought to be Manhattan — of believing in skepticism, doubt, and corruption, proclaiming that he cannot understand the hope personified in the heroes of the DC Universe and that they will "prove [him] wrong".